harrisonworks/Process-Compendium/readme.md

 <br/>

-Click and hold the mouse to see the elements interact Sketches are all 1000x1000 and are not designed for mobile This project is recreating the entire process compendium
+Click and hold the mouse to see the elements interact.
+Sketches are all 1000x1000 and are not designed for mobile.
+This project is recreating the entire process compendium.

 <a href="https://process-compendium.vercel.app/" target="_blank" rel="noopener noreferrer"><h3>Microsite for viewing</h3></a>